uyuni-project/uyuni/testsuite/documentation/idempotency.md

 Always re-enable these entitlements when you delete the minion and re-register it.

+## Systems selected

+At the end of each feature we need to assure that no systems are selected.
+We can do it using the "Clear" button, in the top-right options.

 ## Other

 For more prerequisites, look at the core features.